octobercms/docs/backend-lists.md

 <a name="filter-date"></a>
 ### Date

 `date` - displays a date picker for a single date to be selected.
-The conditions parameters are passed as `:after`, `:before` or `:filtered`.
+The conditions parameters are passed as `:before`, `:after` or `:filtered`.

     created_at:
         label: Date